-Several tournaments including basketball, bocce, golf chipping, 3v3 volleyball, Bag-O, and table tennis are scheduled throughout the week.
-Check the field sports schedule in your Blue Book for specific times and locations, and sign-up sheets for these tournaments will be posted in the Dining Hall North Lounge on Saturday.
+Several tournaments, including basketball, bocce, golf chipping, 3v3 volleyball, Bag-O, and table tennis, are scheduled.
+Check the Field Sports schedule in your Blue Book for specific times and locations, and sign-up sheets for these tournaments will be posted in the North Lounge on Saturday (The North Lounge is located on the North side of the Dining Hall, next to the camp store).